boostorg/hana/doc/tutorial.md

 `process` function.
 Our reason for using `unpack` here was to turn the `rest` tuple into a parameter pack of arguments, which are easier to process recursively than tuples.
-Before we move on to the `process` function, it is worthwhile to explain what `%default_->second` is all about.
+Before we move on to the `process` function, it is worthwhile to explain what `second(*%default_)` is all about.
 As we explained earlier, `%default_` is an optional value.
-Like `std::optional`, this optional value overloads the dereference operator and the arrow operator to allow accessing the value inside the `optional`.
+Like `std::optional`, this optional value overloads the dereference operator (and the arrow operator) to allow accessing the value inside the `optional`.
 If the optional is empty (`nothing`), a compile-time error is triggered.
 Since we know `%default_` is not empty (we checked that just above), what we're doing is simply pass the function associated to the default case to the `process` function.
 We're now ready for the final step, which is the implementation of the `process` function:

 @snippet example/tutorial/quickstart.switchAny.cpp process